 ‘Group 39’ are the infamous group of four computing student misfits that attended the BA Interactive Media degree course at the University of Sunderland from 1996 – 2000.
 The group, with their own unique set of special skills, put to shame the other students of the course, and sometimes, if not always, the whole of the School of Computing of that year as well.
 So what’s the story?

 So what did we do that was so different from the rest of the year?
 Did we do our presentation on a whiteboard?
 No. Did we do our presentation on an overhead projector?
 Be serious.
 We did ours via a computer.
-Using the latest and greatest in technology at the time, we delivered out presentation using Macromedia Director.
+Using the latest and greatest technology at the time, we delivered our presentation using Macromedia Director.
 Because our presentation had style and impact, we came top.
-We had it all, graphics, audio and movies.
-We even had a working computer program within the presentation to illustrate the Millennium Bug in action.
-But being Interactive Media students, we *had* to deliver our presentation using a computer right?.
-But the ironic thing is, we were the only group that did!
+We had it all, graphics, audio, and movies.
+We even had a working computer program within our presentation to illustrate the Millennium Bug in action.
+But being Interactive Media students, we *had* to deliver our presentation using a computer right?
+But the ironic thing is, we were the only computing group that did!

-We were asked by the module leader to redo the presentation in the main lecture theatre; we sadly declined, but deep down I regret that we didn’t do it.
-From that day, us four worked together on other group projects, and as we were group 39 on the COM 263 list, the name (or brand) stuck.
+Our presentation was so good, we were asked by our module leader to redo the presentation in the main lecture theatre in front of all the computing students of that year.
+We sadly declined, but deep down I regret that we didn’t do it.
+From that day, we four worked together on other projects for the rest of the course, and as we were in group 39 on the presentation list, the name (or brand) stuck.

 Pre-production and research